Key Tips and Strategies for Creating Cross-Browser-Friendly Websites

 Optimize for Older Browsers

 Optimizing your website’s performance for older browsers is essential.
-This includes minimizing the use of heavy scripts and ensuring that your site loads quickly and functions correctly, even on less capable browsers.
+This includes minimizing the use of heavy scripts and optimizes cross-platform images to ensure that your site loads quickly and functions correctly, even on less capable browsers.

 Provide Alternative Solutions